Redundancy

 Password resets cannot occur if the primary server is down

-If a Revolution user forgets his or her login password while in failover, they cannot reset until the primary server is back online.
+If a OneAlert user forgets his or her login password while in failover, they cannot reset until the primary server is back online.

 -